owkin/PyDESeq2/docs/source/usage/contributing.rst

 We also kindly ask you to follow the `Python code of conduct <https://www.python.org/psf/codeofconduct/>`_.

-If you find any bugs in the code report them to the `issue tracker <https://github.com/owkin/PyDESeq2/issues>`_.
+If you find any bugs in the code please report them to the `issue tracker <https://github.com/owkin/PyDESeq2/issues>`_.

 How can I contribute?